fwilliams/point-cloud-utils/README.md

  - Chamfer distnaces between point-clouds.
  - Approximate Wasserstein distances between point-clouds using the [Sinkhorn](https://arxiv.org/abs/1306.0895) method.
  - Pairwise distances between point clouds
- - Utility functions for reading and writing common mesh formats (OBJ, OFF, PLY)
+ - Utility functions for reading and writing many common mesh formats (PLY, STL, OFF, OBJ, 3DS, VRML 2.0, X3D, COLLADA).
+   If it can be imported into MeshLab, we can read it!

 ![Example of Poisson Disk Sampling](/img/blue_noise.png?raw=true "Example of Poisson Disk Sampling")